shriyakaram/shriyakaram.github.io/_pages/policy.md

 ---

 Here are some essays I've written on transportation policy!
-Comments and discussion is encouraged.
+Feedback and comments are welcome.
 More essays coming soon!

 - **The Pathway to Equitable Access: Enhancing Transportation Performance Management (TPM)**  \
 _3rd Place in the Public Roads Student Writing Competition_ (Jan 2023) \